New Zealand Life

 - It was hard to adjust to life in the city after so many

-years of life in the bush.
+years in the bush.

 I had to take a bus and a boat to get to school - that's a